-There are so many wonderful Latinx and Hispanic middle grade books being published right now I had such a great time reading titles for this book list.
+There are so many wonderful Latino and Hispanic middle grade books being published right now I had such a great time reading titles for this book list.
 I was able to include a wide variety of genres: contemporary, historical fiction, fantasy and even a verse novel.
-In addition to the novels on this list, most of these authors have other wonderful books with charismatic Latinx and Hispanic protagonists so you can double and triple your reading list!
+In addition to the novels on this list, most of these authors have other wonderful books with charismatic Latino and Hispanic protagonists so you can double and triple your reading list!

 (Note: book covers and titles are affiliate links.)

 13 Latino and Hispanic Middle Grade Books

 Sal and Gabi Break the Universe by Carlos Hernandez.
 My son listened to this on audiobook and loved it!
 He was alternating between gasping and laughing.
 Salvador Vidón is the new kid, but he is also an unusual kid because he is able to open portals into alternate universes with his mind.
 He meets Gabi Reál who is a bit suspicious of his explanation about the mysterious things that happen when he is around.
 This is a really fun book, with lots of fast-paced action and crazy humor.
 Highly recommended!

 The Other Half of Happy by Rebecca Balcárcel.
 Quijana is biracial Guatemalan-Anglo and has conflicted feelings about her mixed race identity.
 She doesn't speak Spanish and doesn't want to go with her family on a trip to Guatemala.
 Instead she plans on running away to visit her maternal grandmother in Florida.
 A lovely coming of age story.